geerteltink/vagrant-devbox/readme.md

 Vagrant commands
 ----------------

-    // Start or resume the server
+    // Start or resume the vagrant box vagrant up
-    vagrant up

-    // SSH into your server
+    // SSH into the vagrant box
     vagrant ssh

-    // Stop the server
+    // Shut down the vagrant box
     vagrant halt

-    // Delete your server
-    vagrant destroy
+    // Updating the box on startup once in a while might be a good idea vagrant up --provision
+    // Update the box while it is running vagrant provision

+    // Delete the vagrant box (the image only, not any git controlled source files) vagrant destroy